The 2025 Mechanical MNIST Challenge

 For training, participants will receive 90 data sets comprising full-field 2D DIC data, MNIST inclusion geometry, material annotations (matrix and inclusion), and prescribed boundary forces and displacements.
 Data will be provided for 189 frames per sample.

-For testing, we will provide a [DOCKER BLA - FILL IN] and each participants’ submissions will be tested against 10 in-distribution data sets, 10 out-of-distribution data sets (not from the MNIST set), and 10 homogeneous material samples.
+For testing, we request the submission of a Docker container so that we can test each participant’s submissions against 10 in-distribution data sets, 10 out-of-distribution data sets (excluding those from the MNIST set), and 10 homogeneous material samples.

 Challenge 2: Inverse Learning